UTA-SPRLab/freephish/README.md

 ### 1) Running the FreePhish web extension on your Chromium browser.
 ### 2) Running the FreePhish framework on your local machine.

-## How to Load an the FreePhish Web extension into your Chromium-based Browser.
+## How to Load the FreePhish Web extension into your Chromium-based Browser.

 Note: You need to use a Chromium based browser (eg. Google Chrome, Microsoft Edge, Brave Browser etc.).
 This extension is not supported on Mozilla Firefox or Safari.